 See Clare’s ssrn papers here.

-Sophie is Associate Professor in Information Technology and Intellectual Property Law at the University of Southampton, UK.
+Sophie is Professor in Information Technology and Data Governance at the University of Southampton, UK.
 She is the Director of Ilaws, the Institute for the Law and the Web, and its new core on Law, Internet and Culture ‘iCLIC’.
 She is a member of the Southampton Centre of excellence in Cybersecurity and the Web Science Institute.